-Date of Action Progress CMC 10/05/23 21.
+Date of CMC Action Progress 10/05/23 21.
 "YOU SAIDWE DID" Resolved: A future 'You SaidWe Did' item will detail the publication of the new policy 'Example 2'.
 ACTION: SENIOR ACADEMIC QUALITY OFFICER MAXINE BAILEY IN PROGRESS: Pending successful implementation of the new policy amongst staff this item will be published [Maxine Bailey, 28/05/23] 03/02/23 3.
 GENERAL REGULATIONS FOR EXAMPLE Considered: Amendments to the 'General Regulations for Example 1'.
-Resolved: The committee agreed the following changes be made to the document: i.
-Para 1.1 change to 'in veterinary and other science related subjects'. ii.
-Para 6.1 4th bullet change to 'for three years' ACTION: HEAD OF DEPARTMENT JOE BLOGGS COMPLETED: Changes made and published on internet here.
+Resolved: The committee agreed the following changes be made to the document: Para 1.1 change to 'in veterinary and other science related subjects'.
+Para 6.1 4th bullet change to 'for three years' COMPLETED: Changes made and published on internet here.
 [Joe Bloggs, 21/08/23]